iOSCodeCraft/MovieApp/README.md

 4. Go to Settings > API: https://www.themoviedb.org/settings/api

 Done.
 At the bottom of the page, you will find your token in the API Read Access Token section.

-I've added my access token, you can try with that.
-If it doesn't work, follow the documentation.

 Now, go to `MovieEndpoint` file , search for accessToken -> replace your accessToken here